 But throughout his early life he was strongly influenced by his mother, who had always wanted him to enter the priesthood.
 After her death in 1627 he wrote a series of poems, some in Latin, some in Greek, as a memorial to her, showing the depth of his grief.
 It was shortly after this that he resigned his office of Public Orator.

-Many of Herbert’s poems were written in the 1620s, when he still held his post at Cambridge but he often spent time in Chelsea, at the home of his mother and step-father.
+It seems likely that many of Herbert’s English poems were written in the 1620s, when he still held his post at Cambridge but he often spent time in Chelsea, at the home of his mother and step-father.
 As well as his brothers - the diplomat and poet, Edward (1st Baron Herbert of Cherbury) and the Court Master of Revels, Henry - eminent religious and literary figures such as John Donne and Francis Bacon were frequent visitors.
 Herbert translated some of Bacon’s scientific works into Latin.

 He also helped his powerful Pembroke relatives and his friend Nicholas Ferrar with the activities of the Virginia Company, which traded in the new colonies.
 In 1624 he and Ferrar, following family traditions, became MPs; they experienced the political and religious controversies at the end of the reign of King James I, and the emerging problems with King Charles I who succeeded to the throne in 1625.

 Herbert was ordained deacon in 1624 and in 1626 was given a non-residentiary post at Leighton Bromswold, near the religious community which Ferrar was creating at Little Gidding; he raised funds to refurbish the parish church there.